Page last updated: 13 October 2025

 General conduct

 The general conduct obligations (sections 431ZA – 431ZB of the FMC Act) apply to all regulated client money or property services.
+These obligations require you to:

-• exercise care, diligence and skill
+• Exercise care, diligence and skill.

-• not receive client money or property for the acquisition of any financial product if the relevant offer contravenes any financial markets legislation.
+• Not receive client money or property for the acquisition of any financial product if the relevant offer contravenes any financial markets legislation.

 Handling client money and property